mezzio/mezzio/doc/book/usage-examples.md

 our service container to the application.
 At the end, we hinted that you could potentially define the application itself as a service.

-Expressive already provides a service factory for the application instance to provide fine-grained control over your application.
+Mezzio already provides a service factory for the application instance to provide fine-grained control over your application.
 In this example, we'll leverage it, defining our routes via configuration.

-First, we're going to leverage zend-config to merge configuration files.
+First, we're going to leverage laminas-config to merge configuration files.
 This is important, as it allows us to define local, environment-specific configuration in files that we then can exclude from our repository.
 This practice ensures that things like credentials are not accidentally published in a public